Grin (Grin album)

-Grin is a 1971 album by Grin, featuring songs by their guitarist Nils Lofgren.
-As well as being an album in its own right, this was released by CBS in the UK as part of a 1976 double album set along with its successor 1+1.
+Grin is a 1971 album by the American rock band Grin, featuring songs by their guitarist Nils Lofgren.
+In the UK, it was released by CBS as part of a 1976 double album set along with its successor 1+1.
 In 2005, it was issued on CD in remastered form, with the addition of two more tracks from the original sessions.
 The album was dedicated to Roy Buchanan with "special thanks" to Neil Young and Crazy Horse.